tsuereth/glog/content/post/2020/07/11_dyo.md

 rating = ["Meh"]
 +++

-{{% game "Dyo" %}}Dyo{{% /game %}} is a take on the two-player-puzzle genre that I haven't seen before: with one minotaur on the left half of the screen, and the other on the right, you can lock the viewports and <i>walk into the other half</i>.
+<game:Dyo> is a take on the two-player-puzzle genre that I haven't seen before: with one minotaur on the left half of the screen, and the other on the right, you can lock the viewports and <i>walk into the other half</i>.
 So, for example:

 * A platform is too high to jump to.
 Nuts.
 * But you can jump on the other character, and leapfrog up to it!